components-json/components-json-schema/README.md

 #### CLI

+A CLI is available to validate the schema of other `components.json` files not located in this repo.

-After cloning this repo, `cd` into it and run:
+For now, after cloning this repo, `cd` into it and run:

     npm link